-5. Describe the course of evidence in a typical criminal and civil trial and the basic concepts such as sequence of parties' cases; evidence in chief, cross-examination, re-examination, proof of prior consistent statements, evidence taken on commission. a, b, c, f, g Describes Course of evidence in a typical trial (criminal and civil) Sequence of evidence Way evidence is presented: examination in chief, cross-examination, re-examination; Proof of prior consistent statements Evidence taken on Class discussions: examining examples (formative) Written test (summative): paragraph style description Final examination (summative): paragraph style description commission

-OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA ASSESSMENT TASKS 6.
-Describe the concept of judicial notice and principles applicable thereto; list some common examples in practice of matters of which judicial notice can be taken; identify in a given factual scenario whether judicial notice of a particular fact or facts can be taken, and what the effect thereof will be . a, b, c, d, e, f, g Describes Concept of judicial notice Rules applicable to judicial notice Some typical examples of matters of which judicial notice can be taken Effect of judicial notice Identifies opportunity for judicial notice in factual scenario and applies correct rules Class discussions: examining examples (formative) Written test (summative): paragraph style description or factual problem requiring solution Final examination (summative): paragraph style description or factual problem requiring solution 7.
-Describe opinion evidence and the principles relating thereto; the traditional rule distinguishing between the opinion of experts and lay people; critique the validity of this distinction; describe the rules relating to the presentation of expert opinion evidence a, b, c, d, e, f, g Describes Opinion evidence Principles relating to Rules relating to presentation of opinion evidence Critically analyses the appropriateness of some earlier cases which apply different criteria to opinions of experts and lay persons Ditto
+5. Describe the course of evidence in a typical criminal and civil trial and the basic concepts such as sequence of parties' cases; evidence in chief, cross-examination, re-examination, proof of prior consistent statements, evidence taken on commission. a, b, c, f, g Course of evidence in a typical trial (criminal and civil) Sequence of evidence Way evidence is presented: examination in chief, cross-examination, reexamination; Proof of prior consistent statements Evidence taken on commission Class discussions: examining examples (formative) Written test (summative): paragraph style description Final examination (summative): paragraph style description 6.
+Describe the concept of judicial notice and principles applicable thereto; list some common examples in practice of matters of which judicial notice can be taken; identify in a given factual scenario whether judicial notice of a particular fact or facts can be taken, and what the effect thereof will be. a, b, c, d, e, f, g Concept of judicial notice Rules applicable to judicial notice Some typical examples of matters of which judicial notice can be taken Effect of judicial notice Identifies opportunity for judicial notice in factual scenario and applies correct rules Class discussions: examining examples (formative) Written test (summative): paragraph style description or factual problem requiring solution Final examination (summative): paragraph style description or factual problem requiring solution

-OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA ASSESSMENT TASKS 8.
-Describe character evidence and the principles relating thereto; identify character evidence in a given factual scenario, and decide with reasons whether such evidence would be admissible a, b, c, d, e, f, g Describes • Meaning of character evidence • Principles relating to admission of such evidence Identifies whether in practical scenario character evidence would be permissible, and if admissible applies correct rules Ditto 9.
-Describe real evidence (tangible objects used as evidence, eg murder weapon); describe the rules applicable to the presentation of such evidence; identify real evidence in a given factual scenario, and decide with reasons whether such evidence would be admissible a, b, c, d, e, f, g Describes Real evidence Rules relating to admission thereof Identifies real evidence in a practical scenario and applies correct rules thereto Ditto
+7. Describe opinion evidence and the principles relating thereto; the traditional rule distinguishing between the opinion of experts and lay people; critique the validity of this distinction; describe the rules relating to the presentation of expert opinion evidence a, b, c, d, e, f, g Describes Opinion evidence Principles relating to opinion evidence Rules relating to presentation of opinion evidence Critically analyses the appropriateness of some earlier cases which apply different criteria to opinions of experts and lay persons Ditto 8.
+Describe character evidence and the principles relating thereto; identify character evidence in a given factual scenario, and 'decide with reasons whether such evidence would be admissible a, b, c, d, e, f, g Meaning of character evidence Principles relating to admission of such evidence Identifies whether in practical scenario character evidence would be permissible, and if admissible applies correct rules Ditto 9.
+Describe real evidence (tangible objects used as evidence, e.g. murder weapon); describe the rules applicable to the presentation of such evidence; identify real evidence in a given a, b, c, d, e, f, g Describes Real evidence Rules relating to admission thereof Identifies real evidence in a practical scenario and Ditto